-The couple, often dressed in traditional wedding garments (the kwa for the bride, in particular), will kneel before their elders and serve them tea, with the help of attendants (usually bridesmaids).
+The Chinese tea ceremony is conducted on the day of the wedding and sees the bride and groom serve tea to their parents, in-laws, and other family members.
+Symbolizing the union of two families, it is a meaningful part of the day, typically taking place inside the couple’s respective family homes.
+The couple, often dressed in traditional wedding garments (the qun kwa for the bride, in particular), will kneel before their elders and serve them tea, with the help of attendants (usually bridesmaids).
 The parents and in-laws are the key recipients, and sometimes other relatives such as grandparents, aunts and uncles will also take part.

+The origins of the tea ceremony go as far back as the Tang dynasty in China (618-907).
 Today, however, most people see the tea ceremony as a symbol of the families’ welcoming the bride or groom into the family.
-“Drinking that tea symbolizes the parents not only recognizing but also accepting the bride or groom as part of the family,” says Sharon Au.
-“This is especially so for the groom’s side of the family.”
+According to wedding consultant Sharon Au, drinking that tea symbolizes the parents not only recognizing but also accepting a new person into the family.
+She goes on to note that “this is especially so for the groom’s side of the family.”
 It’s also an expression of gratitude from the couple’s part.
 “It means: ‘I am marrying into this family, I will show my respect by serving tea to the elders,’” adds Au.

 Meet the Expert

 Hong Kong-based Sharon Au established her eponymous wedding consultancy, providing professional dai kum jeh services, in 1993.
 The ancient role, literally “big aunt-sister” in Cantonese and dubbed “bridal chaperone” in English by Au, was once an indispensable part of southern Chinese weddings.
 Typically a woman, the dai kum jeh guides the bride in navigating through customs.
 In modern times, dai kum jeh also act as Chinese wedding consultants.